Michael Malloy, Ph.D.

 Ph.D., Georgetown University

-At the 2013 Annual Meeting of the Association of American Law Schools, Dr. Malloy was honored by the Society of Socio-Economists and by Wolters Kluwer Law and Business on the occasion of the 25th anniversary of the publication of his treatise The Corporate Law of Banks.
-Among other projects, he is currently working on Encounters: Law and Literature and the Profession, a study of the Law and Literature movement and its implications for professional ethics and behavior.
+At the 2013 Annual Meeting of the Association of American Law Schools, Dr. Malloy was honored by the Society of Socio-Economists and by Wolters Kluwer Law and Business on the occasion of the 25th anniversary of the publication of his three-volume treatise Banking Law and Regulation.
+Among other projects, he is currently working on Encounters: Law, Literature and the Profession, a study of the Law and Literature movement and its implications for professional ethics and behavior.
+For more information about Dr. Malloy, click on News from Nusquam.
+In September 2015, Dr. Malloy was appointed a U.S. representative to the Real Estate Market Advisory Group, which serves the United Nations Economic Commission on Europe.

-Courses: Banking Law, Business Associations, Current Issues in Securities Regulation, International Banking, International Trade, Law and Literature, Securities Regulation
+Courses: Banking Law, Business Associations, Commercial Law, International Banking, International Trade Regulation, Law and Literature, Securities Regulation